Identifying Nonlinear ARX Models

-Directly specify the linear regressors by constructing and
+Directly specify the linear regressors by constructing and using

 Initialize the model using a linear ARX model.
 You can perform this operation at the command line only.
 The initialization configures the nonlinear ARX model to use the linear regressors of the linear model.
 For more information, see Initialize Nonlinear ARX Estimation Using Linear Model.

 Specify polynomial regressors and custom regressors.
 Polynomial regressors are polynomials that are composed of delayed input and output variables.
 Custom regressors are arbitrary functions of past inputs and outputs, such as products, powers, and other MATLAB expressions of input and output variables.
 Specify polynomial and custom regressors in addition to, or instead of, linear regressors for greater flexibility in modeling your data.
 For more information, see

 Assign regressors as inputs to the linear and nonlinear components of the output function block.
 Any regressor can be assigned to either or both of these components.
 Limiting the number of regressors that are input to the nonlinear component can help reduce model complexity and keep the estimation well conditioned.